ChadOdin/MeltingPot/README.md

 a bare bones powershell script suite for the AWS module

- - deployment
+ - Deployment
- - monitoring with cloudwatch dashboards and automatic creation
+ - Monitoring with cloudwatch dashboards and automatic creation
- - disaster recovery
+ - Disaster recovery
- - automated backups
+ - Automated backups
+  - IAM management
+ - Network configuration

 these scripts all have their own folders/sub-folders in the repo.